-- Steel, stainless steel, brass, bronze butt hinges for timber doors in timber or steel frames: To Hinge table A - Aluminium hinges for aluminium doors, or for doors of other materials in aluminium frames: To Hinge table B.
+- Steel or stainless steel butt hinges for timber doors in timber or steel frames: To Hinge table A. - Aluminium hinges for aluminium doors, or for doors of other materials in aluminium frames: To Hinge table B.

 Hinge materials

 Aluminium hinges: High tensile aluminium with fixed stainless steel pins in nylon bushes, and with nylon washers to each knuckle joint.